duke-mai/dotfiles/README.md

-# Linux Initialisation

-## Introduction
+# Introduction

-This `install` script will install Vim, Python, packages, and configuration files needed to begin a new Linux machine.
+The `install` script will install Vim, Python, packages, and configuration files (. files) needed to get the show on the road.

 Requirements:

-1. `wget`
 1. `sudo`

-## Install
+1. `curl`

+# Installation

 1. Download script